sunzhengchew/RouteFinder/README.md

-# 🎭 Route Finder Application
+# 🚇 Vienna Subway Route Finder

-A **JavaFX-based theatre booking system** built with **IntelliJ IDEA** and **SceneBuilder**.
+A **JavaFX-based subway route finder** for the Vienna metro system, built with **IntelliJ IDEA** and **SceneBuilder**.
-This application allows administrators to create shows, manage customers, and book tickets with seat selection.
+This application allows users to search and visualize the fastest routes between subway stations, powered by **Dijkstra's algorithm**.

 🔗 [GitHub Repository](https://github.com/sunzhengchew/RouteFinder)